The Hamptons: Hamlets and villages

 The Shinnecock Reservation of the Shinnecock Indian Nation lies within the borders of the Town of Southampton, adjoining Shinnecock Hills and the Village of Southampton.

-Places

 These areas constitute the core vacation area of the east end of Long Island.

 Description

 The Hamptons are home to many communities.
 Historically, it has been devoted to agriculture and fishing.
 Many farms are still in operation in the area.
 There are three commercial vineyards operating in the Hamptons as well.

 Given the area's geographic location, it maintained strong commercial and social links to New England and the nearby states of Connecticut and Rhode Island.
 Many of the original settlers were from and most of the trade links were with communities in Connecticut.
 Indeed, much of the older architecture and aesthetics of the villages in the Hamptons resemble New England.
 This is especially true for Sag Harbor Village and East Hampton Village.

 Once direct rail links to New York City were established, the community of summer vacation residents expanded significantly.
 The Village of Southampton, which is the oldest of the Hamptons and the most westward of the villages in the core area of the Hamptons, grew rapidly.
 It remains the largest and most diverse of the Hamptons' towns.
 The other villages and hamlets grew at a slower rate over time.

 The agriculture community became supplemented by artisans and professionals (mainly in Southampton Village and Sag Harbor Village), and then by a large influx of artists.
 As a result, the arts community in the Hamptons has origins extending back to the nineteenth century.
 The Art Village in Southampton and the community of Springs in East Hampton town hosted a number of resident artists and art schools (e.g., the Shinnecock Hills Summer School founded by William Merritt Chase).